sparkfun/SparkFun_u-blox_PointPerfect_Library/README.md

 However, we requested and were very kindly given permission to publish the ESP32 version of the PPL compiled binary (Support Request #6030).

-We are using the PPL in the new SparkFun RTK Facet mosaic (Tri-Band, L1/L2/L5/L-Band) based around the Septentrio mosaic-X5 and using its built-in L-Band receiver.
+We are using the PPL in the new SparkFun RTK Facet mosaic (Tri-Band, L1/L2/L5/L-Band) based on the Septentrio mosaic-X5 and using its built-in L-Band receiver.
 It will come with a 12 month subscription to PointPerfect, like our existing Facet L-Band.
 The decryption key will be delivered seamlessly via One Touch Provisioning.

-We are very excited about other future products which will also utilize the PPL.
+We are also using the PPL in the new SparkFun RTK Torch (Tri-Band) based around the Unicore UM980.
+Here SPARTN data could be delivered by MQTT over WiFi, or via Bluetooth with your phone providing the data connection to Thingstream.

 ## Repository Contents